Tetanus

 Which pathogens cause tetanus?

 If the living conditions for the bacteria get better again, they change back into forms that can multiply.
-Clostridia multiply particularly well at body temperature and under low oxygen conditions, i.e. in the absence of air.
-Only then do they form disease-causing toxins.
+They multiply particularly well at body temperature and without oxygen.

-People who are poorly vaccinated or not vaccinated at all are at the highest risk of getting tetanus.
-A precondition for an infection is always an open injury, i.e. a wound.
-Infection from person to person is not possible.
+Important: people who are poorly vaccinated or not vaccinated at all are at the highest risk of getting tetanus.

 How common is tetanus?

-The generalized form of lockjaw is the most common in Germany and affects non-vaccinated patients.
-This form shows the typical symptoms.
-If the spasms are very severe and affect flexors and extensors of the spine at the same time, spinal fractures can occur.
+Generalized tetanus does not affect people who have been vaccinated.
+This form presents the typical symptoms and progresses in several stages.
+If the spasms are very severe and simultaneously affect flexors and extensors of the spine, spinal fractures can occur.

 In the further course of the disease, the toxins of the tetanus bacteria also attack the nerves supplying the respiratory organs and blood vessels.
 The patients then have difficulty breathing, fluctuations in blood pressure and sweating.
-If there is a lack of good intensive care, they will die from lung and cardiovascular failure.
+Fatalities are often the result of lung and cardiovascular failure.
+Thanks to modern intensive care, 80 to 90 percent of patients can be healed.

-Sometimes the localized form occurs in patients who are only partially vaccinated.
+The localized form sometimes occurs if people are only partially immune.
+This can be the case, for example, if they were vaccinated a long time ago.
 The symptoms are then limited to the muscles in the immediate vicinity of the wound.
-This form is usually harmless, but can transition to the generalized form.
+This form of tetanus is usually harmless but can develop into the generalized form.

 How can tetanus be prevented?

 People can protect themselves from tetanus by getting vaccinated.
-The Standing Committee on Vaccination (STIKO) at the Robert Koch Institute recommends the following vaccination measures for children and adults:
+The Standing Committee on Vaccination in Germany (Ständige Impfkommission STIKO) recommends different measures for different groups of people.

 To ensure complete protection against tetanus, it is important to have a booster vaccine every 10 years.

-The usual vaccine is a combination vaccine that also provides protection against diphtheria, or diphtheria and whooping cough.
+Adults usually receive a combination vaccine that also protects against diphtheria or against both diphtheria and whooping cough.

 The Robert Koch Institute website provides answers to frequently asked questions about the tetanus vaccination.